GA-Dallas/The_FERN_Stack/README.md

 ### Create Logout Button

-Now we can create our logout button inside our Dashboard component and wire it to the handleLogout method we passed as a prop.
+Now we can create our logout button inside our `<Dashboard />` component and wire it to the handleLogout method we passed as a prop.

 Here's the code: